OscarBjurestrand/php-membership/README.md

 ### Secure password storage
 Php-membership is using the PHP `password_hash()` function to store passwords in the database.

-Passwords are automatically hashed with `password_hash('password', PASSWORD_DEFAULT)` when successfully submitted.
+Passwords are automatically hashed with `password_hash('password', PASSWORD_DEFAULT)` when an user is successfully submitted.
 An user will be inserted into the database with an ID, username, and a hashed password.

 An user will look something like this in the database:
 `| 1 | JamesBond16 | $2y$10$ZClCKTG4SGFna9fXUTYkvOrM6AcKZtevdL8n2kzOBZtb4xXV6zhy6 |`

+This prevents an attacker from retrieving passwords even if they are able to view the database table.
+Php-membership uses `password_verify()` when comparing a password sent from login.php with the password hash stored in the database.